RemindShot

 Android Screen OCR: Read Text From Screenshots and Apps

-June 27, 2026 · RemindShot Team · 7 min read
+June 27, 2026 · Rachel Bennett · 7 min read

-The screen had the answer, naturally
+The screen has the answer, but the text is trapped

 That is the everyday problem behind Android screen OCR.

-Screen OCR is not only about fancy scanning.
+Screen OCR is not only about scanning.
 It is about taking text that is visually present on your screen and turning it into something searchable, copyable, organized, or useful later.

 What does Android screen OCR mean?